Virendrakeshri/FEE_PROJECT/README.md

 # Getting Started
 - Clone the repository: git clone https://github.com/Virendrakeshri/Task_Manager

-- Navigate to the project directory: cd Task-Manager-main
+- Navigate to the project directory: cd Task-Manager

 - Open Home.html in your web browser to access the app.